redis/redis-doc/topics/cluster-tutorial.md

 Redis Cluster is not able to guarantee **strong consistency**.
-In practical terms this means that under certain conditions it is possible that Redis Cluster will forget a write that was acknowledged by the system.
+In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.

 The first reason why Redis Cluster can lose writes is because it uses asynchronous replication.
 This means that during writes the following